-Google Chrome has enough features to shake a stick at, or perhaps more appropriately, enough features to wave a flag at.
-One of the less-chartered areas of Chrome’s broad feature set is Chrome Flags where you’ll find a database of experimental features that, while not always fully functional, can boost your browser in ways you wouldn’t have thought possible.
+Google Chrome has enough features to shake a stick at, or more appropriately, to wave a flag at.
+One of the less-chartered areas of Chrome’s broad repertoire is Chrome Flags where you’ll find a database of experimental features that, while not always fully functional, can boost your browser in ways you wouldn’t have thought possible.

 How to Access Chrome Flags

 Before you use any of these Chrome flags, you first need to know how to access them.
 Type chrome://flags in the Chrome address bar and hit Enter.
 You will see a big list of Chrome Flags with a warning that these features are not stable.

 You can use Chrome’s “Find” (Ctrl + F) feature to quickly find the features we have listed below.
 I will also be adding a URL at the end of each feature that you can directly paste into the Chrome address bar to access that feature without going through the above process.

 It’s standard procedure on Chrome these days to use stored auto-fill data to fill out address forms, payment forms, and other assorted forms.
 Here’s a way to speed up this already speedy process.